ferdotdeb/LinuxWizards/README.md

 ### `aliasWizard.sh`

 This script enhances your terminal productivity by automatically setting up a comprehensive list of useful aliases.
-It creates or uses the existing `.bash_aliases` file in your home directory and populates it with carefully curated aliases to streamline common development tasks.
+It creates or uses the existing `.aliases` file in your home directory and populates it with carefully curated aliases to streamline common development tasks.
+It supports both `bash` and `zsh` shells.
 The script checks for duplicate entries before adding new aliases, ensuring a clean configuration.
-The script is designed to be fully POSIX-compliant, ensuring it runs on any standard Linux distribution or macOS without modification.

 ### `repoWizard.sh`

 This script automates the process of creating a new Git repository.
-It initializes a repository in the specified directory, creates a standard `.gitignore` file with common entries (like `.env`, `node_modules/`, and `*.log`), and sets up a basic project structure.
-The script is designed to be fully POSIX-compliant, ensuring it runs on any standard Linux distribution or macOS without modification.
+It initializes a repository in the specified directory, creates a standard `.gitignore` and `.dockerignore` file, and sets up a basic project structure including `docker/dev`, `docker/prod`, `.devcontainer`, and `.vscode` directories with initial configuration files.
+The script is designed to be fully POSIX-compliant.

 ## Alias Reference